Tips for Arrival

 Volunteers who arrive on scheduled start dates will be picked up at the airport and taken to a base.
 Make sure you have provided complete arrival information to your representative who must forward this information to us.

 NEW MEETING PLACE: The old meeting place at Swarovski’s is gone!
 From now on the meeting place will be near the Erroca Sunglasses counter, Arrivals Hall, terminal 3, ground floor.
 As you enter the Arrivals Hall from the outside, turn to the left.
 As you enter the Arrivals Hall after getting your luggage, turn to the right.
-If you do not see the group, please call Miri.
+If you do not see the group, please call Johanna.

 Ben Gurion Airport –